Steve Jablonsky

-Steve Jablonsky (born October 9, 1970) is an American composer for film, television and video games, best known for his musical scores in the Transformers film series.
+Steve Jablonsky (born October 9, 1970) is an American composer for film, television, and video games, best known for his musical scores in the Transformers film series, Desperate Housewives, and The Sims 3.
 Some of his frequent collaboration partners include film directors Michael Bay and Peter Berg, and fellow composer Hans Zimmer.

 Early life

 Jablonsky's mother was born in a Japanese internment camp.
 He went to the University of California, Berkeley for college and studied computer science at first, but switched to music composition a year later.
-After graduation, he became an intern at Hans Zimmer's Remote Control Productions, after cold calling the studio to ask if they needed any help.
+After graduation, he became an intern at Hans Zimmer's Remote Control Productions after cold calling the studio to ask if they needed any help.
 During that time, Jablonsky met Harry Gregson-Williams, a fellow composer of Zimmer, and started working as his assistant.
-Later he became more engaged with Zimmer and started composing for works such as Desperate Housewives and the Transformers film series.
+Later, he became more engaged with Zimmer and started composing for works such as Desperate Housewives and the Transformers film series.